lvmxh/go-rdt/docs/UserGuide.md

 A workload could be a running task(s) or some cpus which want to allocate cache for them.

-The task(s)/cpus should be valided, RDTAgent will fail your request they are invalid.
+The task(s)/cpus should be valided, RMD will fail your request they are invalid.

 Besides you need to specify what policy of the workload will be usage.